simbaesther/simbaesther/README.md

 - 👋 Hi, I’m @simbaesther
-- 👀 I’m interested in Full-stack Development
+- 👀 I’m interested in Front-End Development
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently working on a Web Portal Project
 - 💞️ I’m looking to collaborate on New Projects
-- 📫 How to reach me +254781702906
+- 📫 How to reach me ...

 <!---
 simbaesther/simbaesther is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.